dustinbrownman/advent-of-code-2021/day04/README.md

 I did run into a small issue where my parsing didn't work quite right (I was ignoring the first row of each card).
 I was able to see this by creating a `to_s` method to easily print out each card to see what it contained.

+Oh, special shout out to [GitHub Copilot](https://copilot.github.com/)!
+Because of it I learned a new Ruby method that made checking the horizontal points trivial: [`transpose`](https://apidock.com/ruby/v2_6_3/Array/transpose)!

 ## Part 2

 This is where using the class really shined.
 Even with the changed conditions, my class didn't have to change at all.
 I was able to just change the conditions for searching for winners in the script and found the solution.